saumyashankarsinha/Automated-Surgical-Procedure-Assistance-Framework/README.md

 - Deep learning
 - Formal methods

 The basic idea is that, we use Deep learning (Faster R-CNN) approaches to build a tool identification module which will be used to identify the surgical instruments/tools used to perform the surgery.
-And then based on the tool usage pattern information obtained from the tool identification module, we assess the surgery using runtime monitoring formal methods approaches.
+And then based on the tool usage pattern information obtained from the tool identification module, we assess the surgery using runtime monitoring formal approaches.

 Thus, the steps are: